Sahil302002/Blinkit-Sales-Analysis-Dashboard/README.md

 Dataset used in this Project <a href = "BlinkIT Grocery Data Excel.xlsx">Blinkit Grocery Dataset</a>

+This is the Link of  SQL Script Created to Validate the Accuracy of Data Represented in Dashboard <a href = "Blinkit_Analysis_SQL_Script.sql"> Blinkit SQL Script</a>

-Key features of this Power BI dashboard include:
+This is the Link of SQL Script and Result screenshot Pdf Key features of this Power BI dashboard include:

 - **Sales Overview**: Provides an at-a-glance view of BlinkIT’s total sales performance, including key metrics like total revenue, average transaction value, and customer satisfaction ratings.